KobeLeenders/dapp-tryout/README.md

-# 🏗 Solana App Scaffold
+# 🏗 Solana Auxilary token merger
-Scaffolding for a dapp built on Solana

 ## How it works
 Landing on the application you see 2 buttons.
 The button on the left is a small tool to create auxiliary token accounts for a specific mint (declared in the input field).
 When clicking on this button an instruction is created using a new function called 'createDuplicateTokenAccount' that I've created in '/actions/tool.ts'.
 This instruction creates 2 auxiliary token accounts.
 When successful a message is posted saying 'Scrambled tokens served'.
 The functionality of this small tool is fairly simple.
 When delivering the first time I didn't correctly manage the state of the input field which made it fail every time when using on the Mainnet.